 I notice friends, family, and even co-workers constantly looking to throw out items that are still in perfectly good condition; it drives me nuts!
 Why not let someone bid on the product?
 Worst case will be that it doesn’t sell, and then you can throw out the item.
 No harm, no foul.

 At the very least, donate your stuff.
-I typically enjoy donating old apparel to Salvation Army and other charities.
+I typically enjoy donating old apparel to the Salvation Army and other charities.
 It always feels good to know your treasured clothing is not going to waste.

 This month for September Side Income, I did not have any buyers interested in the inventory, but I’m not upset.
 The eBay account may not generate a consistent profit, but when items do sell, it’s a nice bonus!